 - Other supporting documents (in example, her marriage certificate, work pass if she has it etc.)

 - The fee for Entry Permit is RM120.00 per entry permit.

-To apply for Permanent Residency, she must bring along her travel documents or passports from previous years to the Visa, Permit and Pass Division of the Immigration Department.
-The immigration officer will then inform Betiena of her eligibility to apply for PR status, and the supporting documents she will have to submit with her application.
+To apply for Permanent Residency, you must bring along her travel documents or passports from previous years to the Visa, Permit and Pass Division of the Immigration Department.
+The immigration officer will then inform you of your eligibility to apply for PR status, and the supporting documents you will have to submit with your application.
 However, please bear in mind that it might take a long time for this process, and the application may still be rejected.
 If so, Betiena will have to submit a new application if she still wishes to be a permanent resident of Malaysia.

-As a foreign spouse of a Malaysian, she is eligible to apply for an Employment Pass if she possesses a valid Visa With Reference.
-She must be legally married under Malaysian law, and must have a secured job offer.
-She cannot be self-employed.
+As a foreign spouse of a Malaysian, you are eligible to apply for an Employment Pass if you possess a valid Visa With Reference.
+You must be legally married under Malaysian law, and must have a secured job offer.
+You cannot be self-employed.
 The passes are issued on a yearly bases and is subjected to renewal.